Installation on Windows ™¶

 informations of running services, for activating this operation mode,

-you should define the evironment variable DB
+you should define the evironment variable DB and set it to any

 value.
 So, to activate this option, you may use the following before

-running nmake /f makefile.vc
+running nmake /f makefile.vc:

 set DB=activated